Gnonymous/Gnonymous/README.md

 ----

-# 🏆 Honors & Awards
+# 🏆 Honors & Expriences

 - [2024.12] **National Scholarship**: Honored with National Scholarship for the 2023-2024 academic year (Top 1%)
 - [2024.12] **Special Scholarship**: Honored with [Central South University](https://csu.edu.cn/) Special Scholarship for the 2023-2024 academic year (Top 1% & Only 1)